bscp7/packer-ec2-ami-poc/README.md

 # Packer

-- There are multiple ways to deply software with OS, although `Packer` is a better approach to build custom/pre-configured OS image.
+There are multiple ways to deply software with OS, although [Packer](https://packer.io) is a better approach to build custom/pre-configured OS image.

----

-> Ok let me try `packer` !

-#### Packer features
+#### Why ?

-- Its open source - matters of course :)
+- is open source tool from Hashicorp - matters of course :)
-- HashiCorp
-- MI is a pre-configured OS
+- MI (Machine Image) is a pre-configured OS, packer makes it easy to build MI
 - Ofcourse, it is not a configuration management tool
-- Machine image can be easily created using packer.
-This is similar approach as https://build.opensuse.org which helps building your own distro.
-But packer is distro agonostic.
+- It is similar approach as https://build.opensuse.org that helps building your own distro on top of opensuse... **but, packer is distro agonostic**
 - Major cloud providers are supported :)

+#### What is included in this project ?

-> Here, I am trying to build EC2 AMI to boot RHEL OS and contains latest updates, and pre-installed/configured Java, and Nginx.
-Trying to use only required fields to build simple image.
+Here, I am trying to build EC2 AMI to boot RHEL OS and it has latest updates, Java, and Nginx installed/configured.
+I used only required fields to build simple EC2 image.

 #### Install packer on Mac